Marriage Licence and Civil Ceremonies

 - If an applicant has been granted a divorce or annulment outside of Canada, the applicant must obtain authorization from the Office of the Registrar General.
 Information regarding this procedure may be obtained from the Issuer of

-- A Marriage Licence is valid for use anywhere in Ontario for a period of three months from the date of issuance.
+- A Marriage License is valid for use anywhere in Ontario for a period of three months from the date of issuance.

-- Due to the time involved in processing a marriage licence, applicants are requested to apply before 4:00 p.m.
+- Due to the time involved in processing a marriage license, applicants are requested to apply before 4:00 p.m.

 Registration of Marriage

-Once married, the person who performed the marriage must provide the bride and groom with the “Record of Solemnization of Marriage” portion of the Marriage Licence and must forward the remaining portions of the Marriage Licence to the Office of the Registrar General for registration.
+Once married, the person who performed the marriage must provide the bride and groom with the “Record of Solemnization of Marriage” portion of the Marriage License and must forward the remaining portions of the Marriage License to the Office of the Registrar General for registration.